 Due to the identification of a growing need for remedial education for children with learning difficulties in Pretoria during the 1970s, the Pretoria Remedial School was opened in January 1977.
 The school was the first of its kind in Pretoria and began with one pupil in Grade 1.
 By the end of June it had grown to 2 classes, a Grade 0 class comprising of 5 pupils and a Grade 1 and 2 class with 6 pupils.
 The school consisted of a multidisciplinary team which conducted assessments, provided remedial education and therapies, as well as providing a part time afternoon clinic.
 The school quickly grew too large for the little house in which it was housed, and during October 1977 the Pretoria Remedial School moved to its current location at 262 Murray Street, Brooklyn.
 By January 1978, the school was catering for children ranging from Grade 0 to Grade 7.
 In January 1980 the school changed its name to the Pretoria Preparatory School.

 Pretoria Preparatory School is a non-profit independent remedial school.
 The multidisciplinary staff complement includes teachers, occupational therapists, speech and language therapists, a psychologist and both the administrative and maintenance teams.
 While providing remedial education, PPS follows the National Curriculum.
-The school currently caters for 170 pupils, ranging from Grade 0 to Grade 7, with pupils coming from in and around Pretoria as well as from areas as far as Witbank and Hartebeespoort Dam.
-PPS is a co-educational school with a cultural profile that is truly representative of South Africa’s rainbow nation.
-The economic status of the pupils at PPS varies greatly.
-Many of our children come from families who have to make sacrifices in order to be able to afford to enroll their children here.
+The school currently caters for 170 pupils, ranging from Grade 0 to Grade 7.
+PPS is a co-educational school with a cultural profile that represents of South Africa’s nation.
+Learners come from public school and other independent schools.
 PPS has a Christian ethos, although acceptance of and respect for all religions forms part of our value system.